 UniSC’s campuses are located in the Australian state of Queensland - find out more about our campuses and campus locations.

-The Study Queensland website is a helpful resource, explaining why Queensland makes a great study destination for international students and helping you become familiar with life in Queensland before you arrive.
+The Study Queensland website is a helpful resource, helping you become familiar with life in Queensland before you arrive.

 Tourism Queensland showcases some of our state’s many beautiful features and fun attractions and will help you plan how to make the most of your time outside of study.